global-asp/asp-source/en/0334_the-frog-and-the-lizard.md

 ##
-He started pulling the frog upwards the tree .the frog cried out “am feeling a lot of pain, the lizard however, continued pulling the rope upwards the frog's tail got
+He started pulling the frog upwards the tree .the frog cried out "am feeling a lot of pain, the lizard however, continued pulling the rope upwards the frog's tail got